Date

 Use authentic learning contexts

-To learn Māori words for kai, students are making pizza.
+To learn Māori words for kai, learners are making pizza.
 They are supported with text and visual cues in this cooperative activity.

 Connect culture to learning